Shot

 1. Back Foot Drive.
 The ball goes to the front sector off side.
 Before the reception, the batsman makes the so-called “trigger movement”: a small step back, the elbow goes high up, the bat is deployed strictly vertically along the line of the ball.

 2. Back Foot Defense.
-The task of the player who decides to execute this type of shot is to intercept the ball, directing it to the ground, out of reach of the fielders.
-The supporting leg goes back a little, the back is straightened, the elbow is extended up, the bat is turned vertically at a slight angle to the pitch.
+A player who makes the decision to perform this type of cricket shot is tasked with the responsibility of intercepting the ball and guiding it to the ground, where it will be out of the reach of the fielders.
+As the bat is rotated vertically at a minor angle to the pitch, the supporting leg is repositioned slightly backwards, the back is straightened, the elbow is stretched upwards, and the bat is turned vertically.

 6. Back Foot Leg Glance.
 It also goes to the leg side.
 The supporting leg is behind, the elbow goes up, the bat is directed vertically downward with a slight slope to the right.
-In this case, the player should strive not to put as much effort into the blow as possible but to meet the ball as late as possible, directing it to the Leg side sector that is most inconvenient for the opponent.
+In this case, the player should strive not to put as much effort into the blow as possible but to meet the ball as late as possible, directing it to the leg side sector that is most inconvenient for the opponent.

 7. Uppercut.
 One of the “young” shots, which is more often used in the limited-overs format.
 The ball goes up over the off side; for the best effect, the player rests on the back foot, swinging the bat horizontally, just above the shoulders, with a slope towards the off side.